slyvier/russell-ds-iykra-sql/README.md

 Q1 : A Customer wants to know the films about "astronaut".
 How many recommendations could you give for him ?

 /*1*/
-SELECT title FROM film WHERE  title LIKE '%astronaut%' OR title like '%space%';
+select title from film where description like '%astronaut%';